Best web hosting for eCommerce: 7 providers to trust your business with

 DreamHost is a leading eCommerce hosting provider with a focus on WordPress sites, strong security, and ease of use.
 It comes with generous resources, and you’ll have your store running in the shortest amount of time possible, thanks to a well-designed user interface.

-So, what exactly makes DreamHost fit for such an important task?
+So, what key eCommerce features exactly make DreamHost fit for such an important task?

 - Security and privacy are top-notch.
 You get SSLs, automatic backups, domain privacy, and a web application firewall to protect your site on all fronts.